mautic/mautic-joomla/README.md

 ### Tags

-To embed Mautic Tags, insert this code snippet:
+To embed the ability to append Mautic Tags to a contact on a page load, insert this code snippet:

     {mautic type="tags" tags="tag1,tag2,-removetag"}